-Action Lead Specifics Retain/Revise/

-Implementers Complete/Delete

-Utilize full Illinois Municipalities should decouple water Revise

-cost pricing to Commerce utility budgets from the municipal

-incentivize Commission, general revenue fund and ensure that

-more efficient CMAP, revenues collected from water billing

-water use, municipalities, meet capital and operations and

-fund utilities maintenance (O & M) budgets.

-conservation Utilities should implement metering

-programs, and and appropriate bill designs.
-Utilities

-fund both should ensure that bills reflect the full

-short- and cost of service for treatment and

-long-term delivery of water.
-CMAP should offer

-capital technical assistance on conservation

-projects in pricing and rate-setting.

-addition to

-operations

-and

-maintenance
+Action Lead Specifics Retain/Revise/ Implementers Complete/Delete Utilize full Illinois Municipalities should decouple water Revise cost pricing to Commerce utility budgets from the municipal incentivize Commission, general revenue fund and ensure that more efficient CMAP, revenues collected from water billing water use and municipalities, meet capital and operations and to fund utilities maintenance (O & M) budgets. conservation Utilities should implement metering programs and appropriate bill designs.
+Utilities should ensure that bills reflect the full cost of treatment and delivery of water.
+CMAP should offer technical assistance on conservation pricing and rate-setting.

-• CMAP worked with the Illinois-Indiana Sea Grant and the University of Illinois Extension to develop the Full-Cost Water Pricing Guidebook in 2012.
+CMAP worked with the Illinois-Indiana Sea Grant and the University of Illinois Extension to develop the Full-Cost Water Pricing Guidebook in 2012.
 This resource helps make the case for full-cost pricing to water utilities and elected boards in the region.
 Since publication, staff have been holding workshops and conducting technical assistance to encourage the adoption of full-cost pricing.